rtcharity/academic-kickstart/content/careers/junior-researcher.md

 ### How to Apply

 *   Send in a resume and one example of your best previous research work to [marcus@rtcharity.org](mailto:marcus@rtcharity.org).
 Feel free to also send me any questions you may have about the role.
-*   Also, for applications, please send no more than 500 words outlining a research project you think is tractable and important.
+*   Also, for applications, please send a proposal for a research project you think is tractable and important.
+A good research proposal should be no more than a page, outline the topic, outline why it is important, and provide a brief sketch of how the question at hand would be answered.
 *   Successful applicants based on this first stage will be contacted for the remainder of the application process, which includes spending three hours completing a test task and about 60mins each completing two interviews.
 That’s it!